 US Tariffs on Imports from Iran

 Iran is under comprehensive US sanctions.
 Most imports from Iran are prohibited under OFAC regulations.
-The primary relevance for US importers is the Strait of Hormuz crisis — Iran's closure of the strait since early March 2026 and the US naval blockade announced April 12 affect ALL shipping through this critical chokepoint, regardless of origin or destination.
+The primary relevance for US importers is the Strait of Hormuz crisis — Iran closed the strait from late February 2026 through April 17, 2026, when it reopened after a US naval blockade.
+The event affected ALL shipping through this critical chokepoint during the closure.

 US-Iran trade is virtually nonexistent due to comprehensive sanctions.
 However, the Strait of Hormuz, which Iran borders, normally handles approximately 20% of the world's seaborne oil trade (~20 million barrels per day).
-The US-Iran military conflict that began February 28, 2026 and Iran's subsequent closure of the strait has caused Brent crude to surge from $61/bbl to over $118/bbl, with cascading effects on shipping costs, raw material prices, and import costs worldwide.
+The US-Iran military conflict that began February 28, 2026 and Iran's subsequent closure of the strait caused Brent crude to surge from $61/bbl to a peak of over $118/bbl during the closure.
+As of April 17, 2026, the strait has reopened and Brent has dropped to approximately $83/bbl, with shipping costs and raw material prices expected to begin easing.

 Key Products Imported from Iran

 Direct imports from Iran are largely prohibited.
-The Hormuz disruption primarily affects crude oil, LNG, petrochemicals, aluminum, and fertilizers from Gulf states (Saudi Arabia, UAE, Kuwait, Qatar, Iraq, Bahrain).
-Rising oil prices also increase costs for petroleum-derived products (plastics, chemicals, synthetic textiles) manufactured anywhere in the world.
+The Hormuz disruption primarily affected crude oil, LNG, petrochemicals, aluminum, and fertilizers from Gulf states (Saudi Arabia, UAE, Kuwait, Qatar, Iraq, Bahrain).
+The oil price spike also increased costs for petroleum-derived products (plastics, chemicals, synthetic textiles) manufactured worldwide; with the strait reopened, those feedstock costs should ease.

 Recent Changes